eif0/k3cloud-docs/sources/content/about.md

 - Demo APIs and web services in order to load/perf testing
 - Development Environment #1: Embed VSCode + shell
 - Development Environment #2: Embed Theia + shell
-- Rancher, admin board (although 100% of the documentation will be covered using the CLI)
+- Rancher, admin board (although 100% of the documentation will be covered using the CLI).
   alt: Portainer, admin board
 - MinIO, blob storage (AWS S3 alike)